-Anders Johannes Hansen | This research project aims to characterise the gut microbiome of the dog and closely related wild-living species, the grey wolf and the red fox to investigate if the composition of the microbiome could be linked to domestication.
+By Anders Johannes Hansen | This research project aims to characterise the gut microbiome of the dog and closely related wild-living species, the grey wolf and the red fox to investigate if the composition of the microbiome could be linked to domestication.

 Other research project | 05/02/2018

-Lars Buchhave | One of the greatest questions in the history of mankind is whether life exists elsewhere in the Universe.
+By Lars A. Buchhave | One of the greatest questions in the history of mankind is whether life exists elsewhere in the Universe.
 Astonishingly, a clear path towards resolving this question has recently emerged.
 Recent advances field of exoplanets have revealed an astounding prevalence of Earth-like planets, allowing us to discover and characterise temperate Earth-like exoplanets around the closest and thus brightest stars.

 Other Research Project| 29/01/2018

-Jan J. Enghild | As the human population continues to grow, an increase of the global food production while simultaneously shrinking the agriculture’s environmental footprint is desirable.
+By Jan J. Enghild | As the human population continues to grow, an increase of the global food production while simultaneously shrinking the agriculture’s environmental footprint is desirable.
 The goal of Jan J. Enghild's Propotato-project is to convert the current side-stream of potato starch production into a high-value protein product useful for human nutrition.
 The Carlsberg Foundation has supported the project with essential research infrastructure.

 Other research project | 19/01/2018

-Søren Handberg | The Kalydon Archaeological Project aims to investigate the history of the ancient Greek city of Kalydon in Aitolia in western Greece through archaeological fieldwork.
+By Søren Handberg | The Kalydon Archaeological Project aims to investigate the history of the ancient Greek city of Kalydon in Aitolia in western Greece through archaeological fieldwork.
 Danish archaeological work in the city began back in the 1920s, and since 2011 the Carlsberg Foundation has supported the continuation of the joint Danish-Greek explorations of the city.

-Other research project | 17/01/2018
+Other Research Project | 17/01/2018

-Christian Janfelt | The Carlsberg Foundation Research Infrastructure Grant has contributed to establishing mass spectrometry imaging (MSI) as a research field in Denmark.
+By Christian Janfelt | The Carlsberg Foundation Research Infrastructure Grant has contributed to establishing mass spectrometry imaging (MSI) as a research field in Denmark.
 The MSI instrumentation has been – and continues to be – used in research projects within pharmacology, drug delivery and plant biology.
 MSI contributes with highly detailed information about the spatial distribution of compounds, which cannot be obtained by conventional techniques such as liquid chromatography-mass spectrometry (LC-MS).

 Andet forskningsprojekt | 13/12/2017